Raynal Bolling: Legacy

 Bolling was posthumously awarded the Legion of Honour by the French government and the Distinguished Service Medal by the United States Army.
 The sculptor Edward Clark Potter created a life-size statue of Bolling that was cast in bronze by the Gorham Foundry of Rhode Island for permanent display near the town commons of Greenwich, Connecticut.
 The Indiana limestone background of the memorial shows aircraft in combat in low relief.
-Bolling is honored at the Memorial Church of Harvard University and by "Bolling Grove," a redwood grove on the Avenue of the Giants, paralleling Highway 101 along the south Fork of the Eel River in Humboldt Redwoods State Park, California.
+Bolling is honored at the Memorial Church of Harvard University and by "Bolling Grove," a redwood grove on the Avenue of the Giants, paralleling U.S. Highway 101 along the South Fork of the Eel River in Humboldt Redwoods State Park, California.

-Bolling Field, District of Columbia, now a part of Joint Base Anacostia-Bolling, was opened on July 1, 1918 and named to commemorate Bolling.
+Bolling Field, District of Columbia, now a part of Joint Base Anacostia-Bolling, was opened on July 1, 1918, and named to commemorate Bolling.